 How Do I Change My Personal Injury Lawyer?

+A personal injury case is an unfamiliar experience for most people, which is why they turn to an attorney to guide them through the process and advocate on their behalf.
 And while statistics show working with a lawyer helps plaintiffs in accident cases recover 3x more compensation on average than people without representation, not all attorneys are created equal.
 Sometimes, attorneys don’t meet their clients’ expectations or a case just needs a fresh set of eyes.
+For whatever reason you’re thinking about switching your personal injury lawyer, it’s important to know your rights.
+Here, we answer common questions about a change of attorney in personal injury cases.

 Can I Switch My Personal Injury Lawyer During the Case?